Velocity: Difference between speed and velocity

-Speed, the scalar magnitude of a velocity vector, denotes only how fast an object is moving.
+Units

+Since the derivative of the position with respect to time gives the change in position (in metres) divided by the change in time (in seconds), velocity is measured in metres per second (m/s).

 Equation of motion

 Average velocity

 Velocity is defined as the rate of change of position with respect to time, which may also be referred to as the instantaneous velocity to emphasize the distinction from the average velocity.
 In some applications the average velocity of an object might be needed, that is to say, the constant velocity that would provide the same resultant displacement as a variable velocity in the same time interval, v(t), over some time period Δt.
 Average velocity can be calculated as:

 The average velocity is always less than or equal to the average speed of an object.
 This can be seen by realizing that while distance is always strictly increasing, displacement can increase or decrease in magnitude as well as change direction.